The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 Here are a few of the major takeaways from our research:

 This was the big shocker.
-Only a tiny percentage of all the keywords investors are targeting ever generate a single lead.
+Only a tiny percentage of all the keywords investors are targeting generate a single lead.

 Takeaway: